ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak811-breakout-board/quickstart.md

 ### Connect the RAK811 Breakout Board

 The RAK811 Breakout Board can be configured using AT commands via the UART interface.
 To connect the RAK811 to a PC's USB port, you need a **USB to UART TTL adapter** and a serial terminal tool.
-It is highly recommended to use the <a href="https://downloads.rakwireless.com/#LoRa/Tools" target="_blank">RAK Serial Port Tool</a>, which allows you to easily send AT commands and view the corresponding replies from the console output.
+It is highly recommended to use the [RAK Serial Port Tool](https://downloads.rakwireless.com/#LoRa/Tools), which allows you to easily send AT commands and view the corresponding replies from the console output.

 :::warning
 Before powering the RAK811 Breakout Board, install the LoRa antenna first.
 Failure to do so may result in damage to the board.